I'm being cared for by: Michigan Humane Society - Westland

 I am already neutered.

 1) I am pretty low-key; I'll play when you want and rest with you too 2) I love to be petted and touched.
 You can pet me anytime.
-I may even ask to be petted 3) I don't have a history with children, please let me meet yours 4) I don't have a history with dogs 5) I had kitty friends in my previous home 6) You can expect me to shed a bit; frequent brushing will help 7) I am full grown - but I need your help to drop a few pounds 7) I am not declawed 8) I use my litter box consistently 9) I enjoy meeting all sorts of people here 10) I am ready to find my forever family!
-Primary Color: Grey Tabby Secondary Color: White Weight: 14.58 Age: 7yrs 0mths 3wks
+I may even ask to be petted 3) I don't have a history with children, please let me meet yours 4) I love playing with all my doggy friends here at MHS 5) I don't have a history with cats, please introduce me to yours slowly 6) I probably won't shed much - I am pretty much "wash and wear" 7) I am full grown 8) MHS is not sure if I am housetrained 9) I enjoy meeting all sorts of people here 10) I am ready to find my forever family!

 The Michigan Humane Society is the oldest and largest animal welfare organization in Michigan, taking in approximately 35,000 animals per year.
 We have three animal care centers in the Metro area including locations in Detroit, Westland and Rochester Hills, as well as cat adoption centers in PetSmart stores in several locations and an adoption center at Petco in Sterling Heights.
 You are sure to find the perfect pet at one of our adoption locations!